Characterizing the ELS Values with Fixed-Population Invariance Axioms: Introduction

 In many applications, however, the set of players is not meant to vary.
 In intra-firm negotiations, resource allocation within a community, or cost sharing within a fixed group, the relevant group of agents is given and does not change.
 In such \emph{fixed-population} frameworks, it is natural to ask which allocation rules satisfy analogous invariance requirements when these requirements are formulated without allowing players to leave.

-This paper studies several fixed-population invariance axioms and identifies which efficient, linear, and symmetric allocation rules (ELS values) in TU-games satisfy them.
+This paper studies three types of fixed-population invariance axioms and identifies which efficient, linear, and symmetric allocation rules (ELS values) in TU-games satisfy them.
 Efficiency, linearity, and symmetry are widely regarded as foundational requirements for allocation rules.
 The ELS class is broad, encompassing well-known rules such as the Shapley value \citep{Shapley1953}, the egalitarian value, the center-of-imputation-set (CIS) value, and its dual, the egalitarian non-separable contribution (ENSC) value \citep{DriessenFunaki1991}.
-Our first result shows that every ELS value can be written as the Shapley value of a suitably transformed TU-game.
-We refer to the allocation rules obtained in this way as $\sigma$-Shapley values, and we prove that the class of ELS values coincides with the class of $\sigma$-Shapley values (Theorem \ref{ELS sigma-sh}).

-We then investigate three types of fixed-population invariance axioms.
-The first type consists of \emph{composition} axioms, which originate in the bankruptcy and surplus-sharing literature \citep{young1988jet,moulin1987ijgt} and which we recently extended to general TU-games in our companion paper \citep{fknt2025wppd}.
-Informally, these axioms require that a large allocation problem can be decomposed into smaller subproblems and then recomposed without changing the final outcome.
-We study three variants, \emph{composition up}, \emph{insider-guaranteed composition down}, and \emph{outsider-guaranteed composition down}, as natural analogues of the corresponding axioms in bankruptcy and surplus sharing.
+The first type consists of \emph{composition} axioms, which originate in the bankruptcy and surplus-sharing literature \citep{young1988jet,moulin1987ijgt}.\footnote{For a comprehensive survey of the bankruptcy problem, including results on composition axioms, see \citet{thomson2019book}.} In our companion paper \citep{fknt2025wppd}, we introduced TU-game analogues of \emph{composition up} and \emph{composition down}.
+When moving from bankruptcy and surplus-sharing problems to TU-games, however, the construction of the corresponding game is no longer unique.
+For this reason, in the present paper we distinguish two versions of composition down, namely \emph{insider-guaranteed composition down} and \emph{outsider-guaranteed composition down}.
+The companion paper focuses on the insider-guaranteed version, whereas the outsider-guaranteed version is introduced here.
+Informally, composition axioms require that a large allocation problem can be decomposed into smaller subproblems and then recomposed without changing the final outcome.

 Composition up proceeds in two stages: first, choose any provisional worth for the grand coalition and allocate as if this provisional worth were the true grand-coalition worth; second, adjust by reducing each coalition’s worth by what its members received in the first stage and allocate the remainder (or cover any shortfall) so that the totals match the actual grand-coalition worth.
 Composition up requires that the sum of these two stages coincide with the allocation obtained by applying the allocation rule directly to the original game.